 With contributions by

-Roger Ballard Melissa D. Barnett, Nils Bubandt, Nancy A. Khalil, Anja Kublitz, Peggy Levitt, Karen Fog Olwig, Karsten Paerregaard, Marianne Holm Pedersen, Eva Evers Rosander, Mikkel Rytter og Lea Svane
+Roger Ballard, Melissa D. Barnett, Nils Bubandt, Nancy A. Khalil, Anja Kublitz, Peggy Levitt, Karen Fog Olwig, Karsten Paerregaard, Marianne Holm Pedersen, Eva Evers Rosander, Mikkel Rytter and Lea Svane

 More about the book

 About the book

 Mobile Bodies, Mobile Souls engages the complex relationship between family, religion and migration.
 Following '9/11' much research on migrants in western societies has focused on the public and political dimensions of religion.
 This volume starts out 'from below', exploring how religious ideas and practices take form, are negotiated and contested within the private domain of the home, household and family.
 Bringing together ethnographic studies from different parts of the world, it explores the role of religious ideas and practices in migrants' efforts to sustain, create and contest moral and social orders in the context of their every day life.